5 Alumni Engagement Trends You Need To Watch Out For in 2023

 4. We will see an increased focus on mid-level donors

-Fundraising in 2021, therefore, is going to be largely different from what we have seen so far.
+Fundraising in 2023 is going to be largely different from what we have seen so far in 2020 and 2021.
 Institutions will shift their focus towards mid-level donors, working towards converting them into long-time donors.
 Additionally, advancement teams will also be on the lookout for creative ideas to expand their current donor base and drive up engagement with more diverse alumni segments.

 5. Career networks will continue to be integral to alumni programs

 The importance of alumni networks for professional networking and career growth has come to life during the COVID-19 pandemic.
 With unemployment rates spiking across industries, alumni networks have come to play a significant role in helping alumni and students find jobs, accelerating in their careers, and facilitating mentor-mentee relations.

 With recent reports indicating 21 million Americans unemployed as a consequence of the pandemic, career networks will continue to be crucial in strategically engaging alumni in 2021.
 An increasing number of institutions will invest more in building online career networks and job and internship boards to support students and alumni.